apprenticeO/Structural-Triad/README.md

-# ESSE Conjecture (Private Research Export)
+# A Quantum Structural Triad (Private Research Export)

-This repository is a private, shareable subset of the ESSE workspace prepared for collaborators.
+This repository is a private, shareable subset of the Structural Triad workspace prepared for collaborators.
 It includes three main components:

 - `Hyppopotamus/rocq-project`: Coq sources and build system for the rock/rocq prover artifacts
-- `Hyppopotamus/Scripts Demonstration`: Python scripts demonstrating ESSE-related simulations and validations
+- `Hyppopotamus/Scripts Demonstration`: Python scripts demonstrating structural triad simulations and validations
-- `Hyppopotamus/LATEX`: Manuscripts and notes (some items pending review)
+- `Hyppopotamus`: Manuscript PDF and annex/results

 ## Status and intent
 - Private repository intended for research sharing.